 This bike shoe and pedal guide will explain the different types of bike shoes and pedals, and why cycling shoes are a must have for all bikers.
 Continue reading to learn the basics of how to choose the right cycling shoe and pedal system for you.

-Our feet were not built for bicycling.
-But luckily wearing the right cycling shoes can make it seem like they were!
+Our feet were not built for biking, luckily with the right cycling shoe and pedal system can make it seem like they were!

-1. Flat Pedal Cycling Shoes:
+1. Flat Pedal (Mountain & Recreational) Cycling Shoes: